-Pay Less Taxes - Hiring your Children
+Pay Less Taxes - Hiring Your Children

-Hiring your child as a legitimate employee of your business can be a great tax-saving strategy, as it allows you to deduct their salaries from your business income as a business expense (nolo.com).
+Hiring your child as a legitimate business employee can be a great tax-saving strategy, as it allows you to deduct their salary from your business income as a business expense (nolo.com).

-Hire them to model for marketing materials, help out with administrative tasks, take product photos, or fill and ship orders.
+Hire them to model for marketing materials, help with administrative tasks, take product photos, or fill and ship orders.
 There are endless ideas; it all depends on the business.